-This post of Who Censored Roger Rabbit by author Gary K. Wolf has been adapted from two previous posts.
-First is the spoiler free review followed by the spoliler full review and summary.
+Review and Summary of Who Censored Roger Rabbit by author Gary K. Wolf has been adapted from two previous posts.
+First is the spoiler free review followed by the spoiler full review and synopsis.

 Spoiler Free Review

-If you are anywhere near my age bracket you’ve very likely seen the movie Who Framed Roger Rabbit.
-You probably had a very confusing crush on Jessica Rabbit.
+If you are anywhere near my millenial age bracket you’ve very likely seen the movie Who Framed Roger Rabbit.
+If you’re like me you probably had a very confusing crush on Jessica Rabbit.

 Just admit it, I know I did.